cdhx/MarkQA/readme.md

 ```

 ## Environment
-You may create a conda environment according to configuration file `environment.yaml`:
+You may create a conda environment according to the configuration file `environment.yaml`:
 ```
 conda env create -f environment.yaml
 ```